According to Diabetes Canada

 , more than 11 million Canadians have prediabetes or diabetes.
 Organs, blood vessels and nerves – including those in the inner ear - can be damaged by the body’s inability to use or process insulin.
 Catherine Cowie, senior author of a National Institutes of Health (NIH) study

 on diabetes in the US, “Hearing loss may be an under-recognized complication of diabetes.
 As diabetes becomes more common, the disease may become a more significant contributor to hearing loss.”

-Type 2 - which affects 90% of those with diabetes - usually presents in adulthood.
-The NIH study found links between impaired hearing and diabetes as early as 30 – 40 years of age.
-Among prediabetics, who may display no symptoms, but risk developing diabetes in the next 10 years, the study showed a rate of hearing loss of up to 30% higher than people with normal blood sugar levels.
+Type 2 diabetes affects 90% of people with diabetes.
+Type 2 diabetes usually presents in adulthood.
+The NIH study found links between impaired hearing and diabetes from as early as 30 years of age.
+Among prediabetics - who may display no symptoms but risk developing diabetes in the next 10 years - the study showed a rate of hearing loss of up to 30% higher than people with normal blood sugar levels.

 Specifically for women not treating diabetic symptoms means hearing can vary with blood-glucose levels.
 Dr. Derek J. Handzo

 found that women between 60 and 75 who didn’t treat their diabetes had impaired hearing compared to non-diabetic women of the same age.